Sudo application vulnerability worth Mac Admin attention

 Luckily, that makes it easy to identify on Mac!
 Some simple ways to detect a user attempting to exploit this vulnerability on Macs include:

 - The creation of a symbolic link pointing to sudo with the name “sudoedit” in a non-privileged location such as a user’s home folder with a command such as ln -s /usr/bin/sudo ./sudoedit

 - Any process where the executable name is “sudoedit," and the command line contains the required switches to exploit the vulnerability (“\” as well as either “-i” or “-s”)

 Since Sudoedit does not exist on any shipping version of macOS; its presence, use, or creation should be a clear indicator that someone is actively working to exploit this vulnerability.

 Of course, Jamf Protect will alert on the exploitation of this CVE on Macs.

-Apple has released a patch for this issue and we would encourage everyone to deploy it as soon as possible.
+Apple has released a patch for the CVE-2021-3156 Sudo vulnerability and we would encourage everyone to deploy it as soon as possible.

 Get Mac endpoint protection with Jamf Protect